siklosib/interview/readme.md

 # Task Description

-## Setup environment
+## Setup
+- Use Python 3.11+
-- Create virtual env, use python 3.11+
+- Create a virtual environment
 - Install required libraries
-- Set environment variables
+- Configure environment variables
-- Test Spark
+- Verify Spark works locally

 ## Problem
-You will work with a small subset of the publicly available NYC Taxi data set.
-The data is already in the current repository in `data/source`.
+You will work with a small subset of the NYC Taxi dataset (already in `data/source/`).

-We would like to determine the most frequent pickup and drop off zones.
+The goal is to compute the **most frequent pickup and drop-off zones**.

-## Tips
+## Guidelines
-- We would like you to write well-structured, maintainable code.
-- We would like to end up also with well-structured, maintainable data.
+- Write clear, maintainable, and well-structured code.
+- Organize the data in a way that supports future extensions.
-- Think ahead carefully how you layer, model, store the data.
+- Think carefully about how to model and process the data.
+- Provide basic documentation and instructions on how to run your solution.
+- Explain your thought process, what you are doing and why.

+## Testing
+- Include unit tests for core transformations.